simonswu23/Scripts/README.md

 - Frisk
   - Suppresses foes abilities for five turns on entry (applies old frisk effect on battlers)

+- Shield Dust
+  - Also halves incoming damage from attacks with side effect chances

 ### New Abilities